 (Ok, so I made 2 definitions of 1 phrase in 2 minutes.
 Get used to that here!)

-There are things that you should do before getting behind the wheel to help you be a safe, well prepared driver.
+There are things that you should do before even getting behind the wheel to help you be a safe, well prepared driver.

 Before You Get Behind The Wheel